UPDATE January 14:

 Are There a Limited Number of Loans to Go Around?

 First time agreements with lenders are treated as first-come-first-serve, so it’s important to get your application in as early as possible.
-All applications must be processed by June, 30.
-This is an unprecedented program, and lenders have to balance speed with due diligence, so delays are possible why the process is worked out.

 How Is This Different than an Emergency Impact Disaster Loan?